Pendulum book cover

 Getting a 3D logo animation for a company is a process

 Short logo animations like the 3D logo animation above can’t be expressed in a simple timeline script.
-Providing 3D animation services for over 14 years nationally and throughout Florida, I’m happy to say the demand is growing.
+Providing 3D animation services for decades nationally and throughout Florida, I’m happy to say the demand is growing.
 As many marketing arms of all types of businesses realize creating visuals for things in 3D is attainable.
 Imagine a new home construction builder who has some great plans but no models yet, or they sold their model home to a resident who wouldn’t take too kindly having a video production crew taking videos of their homes.
 A 3D model can always be reused, a new color put on the walls, walls removed, pools in the backyard added, all without actually building anything physically.

 The sky isn’t even the limit for 3D!